HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 The Horizen EON Explorer (Gobi Testnet Block Explorer) leverages the feature-rich Blockscout Explorer, an online tool for inspecting and analyzing the Gobi Testnet blockchain.
-Blockscout is an open-source code that allows the ability to customize a block explorer instance to view all transactions, past and current, on the blockchain.
-Customization can include information such as network hash rate and transaction details.
+Blockscout is open-source code that allows the ability to customize a block explorer instance to view all transactions, past and current, on the blockchain.
+Customization options include information such as the network's hash rate and transaction details.

 <p>
 <img src={require("/img/docs/blockscout/gobi-exp-landing.png").default} alt="landing-page" width="900" height="700" />